 Invoicing processing: a solution designed to improve and automate invoice processing by reducing resource wastage, increasing visibility, and streamlining data access and retrieval for approvers and finance teams.

 Travel management: Obtain the ability to book corporate travel through an exclusive internal platform that falls within your businesses T&E policy, while offering competitive rates and discounts.

-Payments: Gain access to an instant payment platform for quickfire expense reimbursements and business payments.
+Payments: Gain access to an instant payment platform for fast expense reimbursements and business payments.

-Expense auditing: As an extended module of expense management, Webexpenses expense audit provides users with a 3rd party audit checker that aids in the validation and adherence to internal policy of expense claims while maximising opportunity for tax reclaim.
+Expense auditing: As an extended module of expense management, Webexpenses expense audit provides users with a 3rd party audit checker that aids in the validation and adherence to the internal policy of expense claims while ensuring max opportunity for tax reclaim.

 Each of these new modules will provide a dedicated solution that is focused on increasing workplace efficiency and providing accessibility to automated processes - freeing up your employees to be focused on parts of their role that they are actually interested in.
 The expansion of solutions falls under a strong desire set by Webexpenses to further contribute towards the growing expectations of an ever-changing workforce, and the increasing demands of business efficiency.

-The challenges of any organisation looking to grow are knowing what is the right level to take on.
-We’ve asked people to grow as the organisation has, and that invariably means taking on more and delivering more.
+The challenges of any company looking to grow are knowing what is the right level to take on.
+We’ve asked people to grow as the company has, and that invariably means taking on more and delivering more.
 And the main challenge is not overloading yourselves, responding to opportunity and looking for elements that can help our clients.
 I think the main piece is still keeping a good collective together.
-Communicating well to the organisation what we are trying to achieve and then moving forward that way.
+Communicating well to the company what we are trying to achieve and then moving forward that way.
 All things that appear as challenges are just opportunities that we have to solve.